Turing-Pahlka-Posse/affordable_housing_app/README.markdown

-## Pahlka Posse Affordable Housing App
+## Pahlka Posse Affordable Housing App - Neighborhome

 ### Overview
 Pahlka Posse is a group of Turing School students who are passionate about civic tech.
 We named our group after Jennifer Pahlka of Code for America, whose leadership has helped us understand the possibilities in this space.